 - 5.119 Local Plan policy D2 requires all new homes and large commercial developments in Guildford borough to achieve a minimum 20 per cent reduction in carbon emissions below building regulations standards.
-This is a strong standard when compared to the vast majority of other district level Local Planning Authorities. - 5.120 The achievability of these measures may depend on access to low carbon heating networks and the availability of carbon offsetting schemes. - 5.121 The proposed Future Homes standard (see paragraph 5.75) may deliver either a 20 per cent or, the government's favoured option, a 30 per cent improvement to building regulations carbon emissions standards for new homes.
+This is a strong standard when compared to the vast majority of other district level Local Planning Authorities. - 5.120 The proposed Future Homes standard (see paragraph 5.75) may deliver either a 20 per cent or, the government's favoured option, a 30 per cent improvement to building regulations carbon emissions standards for new homes.
 If this improvement is delivered nationally, it may be the case that a local standard is not necessary.
-Alongside these changes, the government is considering amending the Planning and Energy Act 2008 so that it no longer grants powers to Local Planning Authorities to set energy efficiency standards for homes, which will affect what can be achieved through local planning policy. - 5.122 The Council has decided not to set out a preferred policy at this (regulation 18) Issues and Options stage and instead wait to see what changes are made to national standards and the building control regime.
-The outcome will be reflected in the proposed policies included within the proposed submission (regulation 19) Local Plan: Development Management Policies. - 5.123 If a higher carbon standard is included in the Local Plan, it will need to be subject to viability testing which will be undertaken during the development of the regulation 19 plan.
+Alongside these changes, the government is considering amending the Planning and Energy Act 2008 so that it no longer grants powers to Local Planning Authorities to set energy efficiency standards for homes, which will affect what can be achieved through local planning policy. - 5.121 The Council has decided not to set out a preferred policy at this (regulation 18) Issues and Options stage and instead wait to see what changes are made to national standards and the building control regime.
+The outcome will be reflected in the proposed policies included within the proposed submission (regulation 19) Local Plan: Development Management Policies. - 5.122 If a stronger carbon standard is included in the Local Plan, it will need to be subject to viability testing which will be undertaken during the development of the regulation 19 plan.